How will boarding affect my child?

 What do boarders do at weekends?

 There is always a lot for boarders to do at weekends.
 After lessons on Saturday morning there are activities and sport in the afternoon.
 Many boarders go out on Sundays with parents and friends.
 For those staying in there are special activities and trips organised many which attract day pupils to board!
-There are home weekends twice a term providing a break from school life and a chance to relax at home.
+There are home weekends twice a term providing a break from school life and a chance to relax at home, however, boarders may choose to stay at the school on home weekends.

 What do you do for those children who are home sick?